Super is more than just retirement savings.

 Type of insurance cover available through your super

 Life events cover and salary increase cover

 Buying a home?
 Getting married?
 Having a baby?
 Is your salary increasing?
 You might be able to increase your insurance cover at a time when it matters the most.

 Going back to work after making a claim

-If you return to work after claiming a temporary incapacity benefit, even to fewer hours than what you were working before, you must let us know.
+If you return to work after claiming a temporary incapacity benefit or Income Protection benefit—even to fewer hours than what you were working before—you must let us know.

-You may be able to transfer your insurance cover from your fund into UniSuper provided you meet certain criteria
+You may be able to transfer your insurance cover from another fund into UniSuper provided you meet certain criteria

 Who provides the insurance through your super?